 You can also explore average county tax rates and annual property tax amounts around the country by plugging your city or ZIP code and an estimated assessed value into this calculator.

 Property taxes are important to keep in mind as a part of your home buying budget.
 Due to the huge range you can experience, be sure to factor this into your expenses early in your shopping.

-For example, while a home in San Diego, California may cost $800,000 with a 1.17% property tax rate, a similar home in McKinney, Texas, could cost $400,000 with a 2.66% property tax rate (and an annual property tax bill of $10,640).
-You’ll pay more in property taxes in McKinney than you’d pay for a home in San Diego at double the price.
+For example, a home in San Diego, Calif., may cost $800,000 with a 1.2% property tax rate, but a similar home in McKinney, Texas, could cost $400,000 with a 2.66% property tax rate.
+You’ll likely pay more in property taxes in McKinney than you’d pay for a home in San Diego at double the price.

 However, it’s important to note that putting down 20% and making payments on a mortgage on a home valued at $400,000 versus one valued at $800,000 will look significantly different when it comes to your overall budget.
 So while some areas may have higher property taxes, if their homes are priced more moderately, you’re likely looking at saving more money on an overall basis.

 Keep in mind that in general, property taxes tend to increase over time, so allow for some wiggle room in your budget when it comes to your housing budget; don’t tap yourself out by spending the max early on.

 You’ll be able to deduct up to $10,000 in state and local taxes combined if you itemize.

 Property taxes may get a bad reputation, but the fact is they can go towards supporting some substantial needs in your community and they may provide you with some tax savings depending your circumstances.
 They’re going to be a factor no matter where and what type of home you purchase, so ensure you evaluate your budget and determine how they impact the amount of home you can afford.